 The Company received strong ratings from the five rating agencies that rate Canada Life as set out below.
 The parent company of the Company, Great-West Lifeco Inc. (Lifeco) and Lifeco's major operating subsidiaries, including Canada Life, are assigned a group rating from each rating agency.
-Credit ratings are intended to provide investors with an independent measure of the credit quality of a corporation and securities of a corporation and are indicators of the likelihood of payment and the capacity of a corporation to meet its obligations in accordance with the terms of each obligation.
-In 2021, the credit ratings for Canada Life were unchanged.
-These ratings are not a recommendation to buy, sell or hold the securities of the Company or its subsidiaries and do not address market price or other factors that might determine suitability of a specific security for a particular investor.
-The ratings also may not reflect the potential impact of all risks on the value of securities and are subject to revision or withdrawal at any time by the rating agency.
+In 2022, the credit ratings for Canada Life were unchanged.

 This group rating is predominantly supported by Canada Life's and other major affiliates' leading positions in the Canadian insurance market and competitive positions in the U.S. and Europe.
-Each of Lifeco's operating companies benefits from the strong implicit financial support and collective ownership by Lifeco.
+Each of Lifeco's operating companies benefit from the strong implicit financial support and collective ownership by Lifeco.